Nivlac17/startup/README.md

 This project is a simple grid art creator, where users will be able to draw pictures by filling in the grid squares with selected colors.
 The application will provide a blank grid canvas, color selection tools, and the ability to save artwork.
 The app will also allow other users to watch you draw, and include an option for them to comment on your artwork as you draw, making it possible to play games such as pictionary.

 > [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
 >  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.